 - Schedule medication refills when you have 2 weeks supply remaining, maintaining a buffer stock to prevent treatment interruptions during holidays or emergencies

-- Rotate insulin injection sites systematically using different areas of abdomen, thighs, and upper arms, staying 2-3cm away from the previous site to prevent lipodystrophy
+- Rotate insulin injection sites systematically using different areas of the abdomen, thighs, and upper arms, staying 2-3cm away from the previous site to prevent lipodystrophy

 - Review all medications with your healthcare provider every 3-6 months, discussing effectiveness, side effects, and potential simplification of complex regimens